dushankw/minimal-fedora-install/README.md

 ### Usage

 0. Using the `netinstall` ISO do a `Minimal Install` of the OS
-1. Install the relevant `rpmfusion` packages (vendored in for your convenience)
-2. Run `bootstrap.sh` as root
+1. Run `bootstrap.sh` as root (machine will reboot at the end)

-3. On reboot you will have a minimal i3 desktop
+You should now have a functional desktop

 At this point you may run any other provisioning scripts you have written